Performance Requirements

 GLOSSARY

-Conflicts of interest refer to “when an RT is in a position where his/her duty to their patient/client could be compromised or could be perceived to be compromised, by a personal relationship of benefit.
+Conflicts of interest “exists when an RT is in a position where their professional judgement, or duty to their patient/client could be compromised, or could be perceived to be compromised, by a personal relationship, commercial interest or financial benefit.
 A conflict of interest may be actual, potential, or perceived.”[1]

 FOOTNOTES